Senators reintroduce a bill to improve cybersecurity in cars

 The SPY Car Act does exempt black-box-type data collection.
 That basic data is still useful in the event of a crash, or to check the emissions history of a vehicle.

-Vehicle tracking specialists Satrak Plant Security polled 2000 people in the U.K. recently and found that 40% of respondents said hacking was a “fairly serious” concern, which echoes other polls of consumers’ attitudes toward automotive cybersecurity.
+Vehicle tracking specialists Satrak Plant Security polled 2,000 people in the U.K. recently and found that 40 percent of respondents said hacking was a “fairly serious” concern, which echoes other polls of consumers’ attitudes toward automotive cybersecurity.
 Now that NHTSA has created guidelines for autonomous vehicles, maybe it can build on its best practices guidelines if the SPY Car Act is passed.Featured Image: Kia Motors

 0